vijaybioinfo/CD8_Asthma_2025/README.md

 ### Spatial Transcriptomics
 • To generate the clustering of Spatial Transcriptomics data just pull [our in-house pipeline](https://github.com/vijaybioinfo/Xenium-clustering/) using Seurat.
-> Relevant scripts for both Spatial Transcriptomics and scRNA-seq data are all located in: ./downstream_analysis

 ## Figures
 > Relevant scripts are located in: ./figures